May 29-June 1, 2025

 This year, Laurie Lewis has handed the reins of Bluegrass in the Gorge to Dave Keenan – and we are thrilled to see this succession of leadership.
 Dave is not only an incredible musician, he is an amazing human being and has been a friend amongst his colleagues the last 2 years at Bluegrass in the Gorge.
 Dave has gathered a stellar faculty for Bluegrass in the Gorge.
 Imagine 4 days and 3 nights in the Columbia River Gorge all focused on bluegrass music.
-Guitar, banjo, mandolin, fiddle, and bass bring ’em all because you’ll get to learn with these great players and teachers:
+Guitar, banjo, mandolin, fiddle, and bass bring ’em all!

 Menucha is a magical spot in the Columbia River Gorge.
 Late May/Early June is a beautiful time to be here.
 We’ve got comfy beds, great rooms, porches and patios on which to gather and make music.
 We’ll do all the cooking while you focus on learning and performing music.
 This workshop has a capacity of 50.